JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 }
 ```

-Above we create a function called `gio_proxy` which takes the `id` of the chart one wants to build a proxy off, as well as the shiny `session`, they are returned in the form of a list.
+Above we create a function called `gio_proxy` which takes the `id` of the chart one wants to build a proxy off, as well as the Shiny `session`, they are returned in the form of a list.
 Next, we should adapt the `gio_send_data` so that it accepts the output of `gioProxy` instead of the `id` and `session` as done previously.
 In order to allow chaining such functions, we also make sure it returns the `proxy` object.

 ```r
 #' @export